DIS Copenhagen: Semester

 I gained an understanding and appreciation of another culture.
 I learned what public transportation can - and should - be.
 I made friends.
 I fell in love with a Dane.
 I ate new food.
 I sort of learned a new language.
 I got to travel to Denmark and other European countries.
 I learned about politics in Denmark.
 I gained a more bal...
 Briauna Barrera - Trinity University View Entire Review

-A student - Trinity University View Entire Review
+A lot of new friends, knowledge of European cultures, great tourist experiences A student - Brandeis University View Entire Review

 It was worthwhile - I personally grew and became more confident A student - Wellesley College View Entire Review